 Many developers and open source companies actively create extensions and plug-ins that add functionality to Kubernetes, such as security, monitoring, and management.
 Additionally, the Certified Kubernetes Conformance Program requires each version of Kubernetes to offer APIs that make those community offerings easy to use.

 Why is it so important to know Kubernetes?

 Kubernetes provides all the infrastructure necessary for developers or DevOps to build a container-focused development environment, including such important features as autoscaling, self-replication, or automatic restart.
 If we implement Kubernetes in Docker, we can schedule and run all our containers in physical or virtual machines.
 Thanks to these containers or pods, we obtain greater agility in the creation and deployment of applications, greater efficiency, and density in the use of resources, and greater consistency between development, test, and production environments.
 Furthermore, portability between clouds and distributions greatly simplifies the process.

 Building on Kubernetes with TechSur

-Developing and Building, and deploying modern containerized applications is easy with TechSur Solution.
-TechSur offers an enterprise-grade, a reliable runtime for Kubernetes that you can deploy anywhere.
-This helps us centralize life cycle and policy management for all of your Kubernetes clusters, regardless of where they reside.
-TechSur enables you to transform your teams and your applications while simplifying operations across the multi-cloud infrastructure.
+Developing, building, and deploying modern containerized applications is easy with TechSur Solutions.
+TechSur offers an enterprise-grade, reliable runtime for Kubernetes that you can deploy anywhere.
+This helps us centralize life cycle and policy management for all your Kubernetes clusters, regardless of where they reside.
+TechSur enables you to transform your teams and your applications while simplifying operations across a multi-cloud infrastructure.